adamsiemaszkiewicz/ubs-mcp-poc/README.md

 - Simultaneous connections to multiple MCP servers
 - Automatic tool discovery and consolidation
 - Load balancing and failover capabilities
+- Mix STDIO and HTTP servers in the same application

 ### 2. **Intelligent Tool Orchestration**
 - Automatic tool call detection from natural language